adheremo65/react-hooks-react-router-intro/README.md

 ## Learning Goals

+## This is a information to read about client side routing.

 - Understand how client-side routing works and how it differs from server-side routing
 - Use the Location and History API in JavaScript